6. Contributing

 You should be able to see your local version by opening a web-browser and navigating to http://localhost:8000.

-More information about how to write the documentation/tutorials for the FCC Software visit Writing documentation for the FCC Software.
+More information about how to write the tutorials for the FCC Software visit How to write Mardown.